angarsky/diveintopython/learn/variables_and_types/string-overall.md

 # Output: The first string comes before the second string.
 ```

-> operator: This operator checks if the first string is greater than the second string in lexicographical order.
+The `>` operator: checks if the first string is greater than the second string in lexicographical order.

 ```python
 str1 = "mango"